Scroll down to read the opening chapters of Friendship

 Alice, still flushed from the ovation we had just received, came over and stood next to me at the table.
 As she slid her setlist under the strings of her guitar, she said, “Susan, it was such an honor to sing with the three of you and do my grandma’s parts.
 Thank you for including me!”

 I felt myself sway and held onto the table for support.
 “Alice, you were great,” I said, pausing to take a deep breath.
 “But some of it was very disorienting for me.
 It was like time-traveling.
-You looked and sounded so much like your grandma, that it was like being on stage with her thirty years ago.”
+You looked and sounded so much like your grandma, that it was like being on stage with her forty years ago.”